Bill

 AI Summary

-This bill modifies the procedures for removing members of electoral boards and general registrars, who are officials responsible for administering elections at the local level.
-The State Board of Elections, a state-level body overseeing election administration, will gain the authority to remove any electoral board member or general registrar by a recorded two-thirds majority vote of its members, following a public hearing.
-Such removals must be based on specific grounds: neglect of a clear, mandatory duty of the office, misuse of the office, incompetence in performing duties, or a clear indication of future refusal or failure to perform duties that would negatively impact election conduct.
-Decisions made by the State Board under these new provisions will be final and cannot be appealed.
-Additionally, local electoral boards will be able to remove a general registrar by a unanimous vote of all their members, also after a public hearing.
-However, a registrar removed by an electoral board can appeal this decision to the State Board, which will hold its own public hearing and can overturn the local board's decision with a two-thirds majority vote, with that decision being final.
+This bill modifies procedures for removing members of electoral boards and general registrars, who are officials responsible for administering elections at the local level.
+The State Board of Elections, a state-level body overseeing election administration, will gain the authority to remove any electoral board member or general registrar by a two-thirds majority vote after a public hearing.
+Such removals must be based on specific grounds, including neglecting a clear duty, misusing the office, incompetence, or a clear indication of future refusal to perform duties that would negatively impact elections.
+Decisions by the State Board in these matters will be final and not subject to appeal, though they can be reviewed under the Administrative Process Act.
+Additionally, local electoral boards will be able to remove a general registrar by a unanimous vote after a public hearing, with the registrar having the right to appeal this decision to the State Board.
 The grounds for removal by local electoral boards will be the same as those for the State Board.

 Committee Categories